alphasights/paint/README.md

 @import '/bower_components/paint/styles/components';
 ```

-To make any future changes easier, add the above in a `paint-loader.scss` file and import it in your main `application` stylesheet, before the app-specific dependencies and styles, e.g
+To make any future changes easier, add all of the above in a `paint-loader.scss` file and import it in your main `application` stylesheet, before the app-specific dependencies and styles, e.g

 ```scss
 /// application.scss